How we assess your application

 We take account of other available information, to give ourselves as complete a picture as possible of your potential to succeed on our courses:

-- If you've participated in our post-16 DISCOVER programme or Realising Opportunities, you may be eligible for an alternative offer equivalent to one or two grades below the usual A Level entry requirements for your course.
+- If you've participated in one of our outreach programmes you may be eligible for an alternative offer equivalent to one or two grades below the usual A Level entry requirements for your course.

 - Information about circumstances that may impact, or have impacted, on your studies should be submitted using our Disrupted Studies form.
 You will then receive additional consideration from our selectors when we receive your application and when exam results are released.

-For details of the additional information we consider in the application process, please refer to our Contextual Data Policy Statement.
+For details of the contextual information we consider in the application process, please refer to our Contextual Data Policy Statement.

 For most courses interviews are not a prerequisite for admission, but some departments interview to further assess the motivation and personal qualities of applicants.
 Departments which interview include Medicine, Dentistry, Orthoptics, Human Communication Science (for entry to Speech Science) and Social Work.
 Other departments may also interview applicants.